 NZ Funds takes a collaborative approach to investment management and believes investment performance is a collectively achieved outcome.
-Each Strategy is assigned one or more portfolio managers who are responsible for overseeing the daily management of the Strategy.
+Each Portfolio is assigned a portfolio manager who is responsible for overseeing the daily management of the Portfolio.
 Investment decisions, with some exceptions, are primarily made through a series of internal investment meetings attended by the Investment Team.

 These meetings enable portfolio managers and investment analysts to present investment research and thinking in a way that encourages wide participation in, and peer review of, investment decisions.
+The outcome of investment decisions is subject to peer review.
+Investor transparency of investment decisions is provided through our transparent monitoring and reporting structure.